mcjohnalds/learn-ray-marching/Fractals.md

     if (dot(z, z) > 4.)
         break; // z diverged
 }
-// Now either z converged to its limit or it diverged

-// d is the distance of c from mandelbrot boundary
+// d is the distance of c from Mandelbrot boundary:
 //     d = 0.5 * |z| / |z'| * log|z|
 // where |z| is the complex modulus float d = 0.5 * sqrt(dot(z, z) / dot(dz, dz)) * log(length(z));